 - Game streaming: Games will be streamed while permitting user input over 5G and processed in the cloud.

 - Online singalongs: Thanks to 5G technology, many people will be able to sing along together online.

 - Self-driving cars: As real-time traffic updates, 3D city maps, and software updates are pushed through to vehicles, this technology will need computing capacity that can only be attained through 5G networks and AI.

 - Wireless home: A few of the first 5G gadgets will provide indoor wireless hotspots.

-- Low-power scanners found in remote-control heavy machinery, ATMs, and some types of farm machinery These devices can operate for ten years on a single battery and yet periodically provide data because they don’t require a continual connection.
+- Low-power scanners are found in remote-control heavy machinery, ATMs, and some types of farm machinery These devices can operate for ten years on a single battery and yet periodically provide data because they don’t require a continual connection.
 Specialized technicians will be able to operate equipment from any location in the world.

-- Infrastructure and public safety: Using 5G networks, cities and other municipalities will be able to run more smoothly.
-Utility providers will be able to monitor usage remotely, public works departments will receive alerts when streetlights fail or drains flood, and local governments will be able to swiftly and affordably install security cameras.
+- Infrastructure and public safety: Using 5G networks, cities, and other municipalities will be able to run more smoothly.
+Utility providers will be able to monitor usage remotely, public works departments will receive alerts when streetlights fail or drains flood and local governments will be able to swiftly and affordably install security cameras.

 - Healthcare: There are prospects for telemedicine, remote recovery, augmented reality physical therapy, precision surgery, and even remote surgery.
-Insurers will be able to monitor subscribers to decide on the most effective treatments and procedures, hospitals will be able to build sensor networks to monitor patients, doctors will be able to administer smart tablets to assess compliance.
+Insurers will be able to monitor subscribers to decide on the most effective treatments and procedures, hospitals will be able to build sensor networks to monitor patients, and doctors will be able to administer smart tablets to assess compliance.